 Plus, I love seeing their faces in the morning after spending the night apart.
 Since we never break this rule, the pets don’t whine or fuss about it, they just accept it.

-Take the Time to Clean
+Take the Time to Clean In A Minimalist House.

-Since 400 sq. ft. is so small, it doesn’t take a lot of time to clean every inch of the space.
+Since 400 sq. ft. is so small, it doesn’t take a lot of time to clean every inch of space.
 That said, it can also get cluttered so quickly!
 With no place to hide stuff away and no rooms that I can just shut the door on and think “Out of sight, out of mind”, if I don’t keep up with the cleaning and organizing, this little house can become a disaster zone very, very quickly.

 Take it Outside If You Live A Minimalist Lifestyle.

 Luckily, my tiny little 400 sq. ft. house is situated on a good-sized lot that allows us space in the backyard for a fire pit and room enough for the dog to play a solid game of fetch.

-Because of this, I try to get spend a lot of time outside moving around.
+Because of this, I try to spend a lot of time outside moving around.
 This keeps me from feeling too cooped up in our little house and getting cabin fever.
 If you decide to move into a small space, make sure you have either access to your own outdoor green space or plenty of amenities within walking distance to get you out and about.